Thiopurine methyltransferase

 Thiopurine methyltransferase or thiopurine S-methyltransferase (TPMT) is an enzyme that in humans is encoded by the TPMT gene.
 A pseudogene for this locus is located on chromosome 18q.

 Function

 Thiopurine methyltransferase methylates thiopurine compounds.
-The methyl donor is S-adenosyl-L-methionine, which is converted to S-adenosyl-L-homocysteine.
+The methyl donor is S-adenosyl-L-methionine (SAM), which is converted to S-adenosyl-L-homocysteine (SAH).
 This enzyme metabolizes thiopurine drugs via S-adenosyl-L-methionine as the S-methyl donor and S-adenosyl-L-homocysteine as a byproduct.

+A typical reaction is the methylation of mercaptopurine to give 6-methylmercaptopurine.

 Clinical significance

 Thiopurine drugs such as 6-mercaptopurine are used as chemotherapeutic agents and immunosuppressive drugs.
-Genetic polymorphisms that affect this enzymatic activity are correlated with variations in sensitivity and toxicity to such drugs within individuals.
+Genetic polymorphisms that affect this enzyme's activity are correlated with variations in sensitivity and toxicity to such drugs.
 About 1/300 individual is deficient for the enzyme.

 Pharmacology

 TPMT is best known for its role in the metabolism of the thiopurine drugs such as azathioprine, 6-mercaptopurine and 6-thioguanine.
 TPMT catalyzes the S-methylation of thiopurine drugs.
 Defects in the TPMT gene leads to decreased methylation and decreased inactivation of 6MP leading to enhanced bone marrow toxicity which may cause myelosuppression, anemia, bleeding tendency, leukopenia & infection.
 Allopurinol inhibits thiopurine S-methyltransferase, which can increase the utility of 6-MP.